SubDAO-Network/docs/tutorial/README.md

 After you upload the contract, you can instantiate the contract on the chain.
 In substrate, you need to perform the contract’s initialization function, usually new or the default function.

-ForSubDAO contracts, all contracts are instantiated by the main contract.
-So the only contractSubDAO really needs to be deployed is the main contract.
-The main contract is responsible for managing contract templates and Dao instantiations.
+For SubDAO contracts, all contracts are instantiated by the main contract.
+The main contract is responsible for managing contract templates and DAO instantiations.

 ![](./image-5.png)